 Do we get the rights to our wedding images?

 We provide personal usage rights with the digital image files from your wedding.
 That means you are able to make prints, cards, etc. with the images.
 We retain the copyright to all of the images.

 What kind of cameras do you use?

-I’m a Canon gal and Kevin is a Nikon guy.
-Our camera bags are filled with at least three camera bodies, three flashes, a variety of lenses, light stands, tripods, remote triggers for our flashes, reflectors and more.
+I’m a Canon gal.
+My camera bags are filled with at least three camera bodies, three flashes, a variety of lenses, light stands, tripods, remote triggers for my flashes, reflectors and more.

 How long have you been photographing weddings?